Mode of study

 How to Apply

-Applications for our Pre-sessional English course have now closed.
-Please contact the team if you have any questions about applications.
+Applications for the Pre-sessional English course have now closed.

 After you have applied

 Your application for the 6-week Pre-Sessional English course will only be assessed once you have received a decision on your postgraduate degree application with WMG.

 - 6-week Programme: Monday 8 August - Friday 16 September 2022

 What is the last date I can apply for the pre-sessional?

 The latest dates for application are as follows:

 You should ensure that there is sufficient time to receive a visa when submitting your application for the Pre-sessional English course.
 You are advised to apply as soon as possible to ensure you will be able to arrive by the course start date.

 Where do I need to study the course?

 You will need to be in the UK to attend the Pre-sessional English course.